drshahizan/special-topic-data-engineering/Assignment/API/submission/Noctua/Report_PrayerTimeAPI.md

 ### Step 1: Finding API
 > Finding a suitable web API prioritize in Malaysia which we manage to find Prayer Time API on [Prayer Time](https://aladhan.com/prayer-times-api#GetCalendar)

+The Prayer Time API on GitHub is a RESTful API that provides accurate prayer times for various Malaysian cities.
+The API is based on the calculation methods of the Islamic University, Karachi, and is updated daily.
+The API is open-source and available on GitHub, which makes it easy to access and use.

 ### Step 2: Installing libraries

 We used `Google Collab` for all the coding for easier collaboration between team members.